 to redo the request to the new location whenever it encounters a redirect.
 Give it a try:

-This time you see the output, as curl
+This time, you see the output as curl

-followed the redirect:
+followed by the redirect:

 You can combine the -L